2DegreesInvesting/ds.pins/README.md

 ### Get started with a use case

 -   Create a pins board in a local folder under \~/Dropbox/.
--   Write and overwrite a dataset to a pin board.
+-   Write a dataset to a pin board.
 -   Read a dataset from a pin board.
+-   Overwrite a dataset in a pin board.
 -   Write a new version of a dataset to a pin board.
 -   Read a specific version of a dataset from a pin board.